Corporate Startup Incubators: The Expert Guide

 1

-Corporate incubators: an introduction
+Corporate incubators: An introduction

-Over the years, corporate incubators have emerged as a proven way to leverage corporate assets, explore new growth areas, fuel innovation, and foster an entrepreneurial mindset.
-Multinationals like AstraZeneca,BASF and Volvo have already set up their own incubators with stellar results.
+Over the years, corporate incubators have emerged as a proven and highly effective way to leverage corporate assets, explore new growth areas, fuel innovation, and foster an entrepreneurial mindset.
+Global enterprises like AstraZeneca, BASF and Volvo have already set up their own incubators with stellar results.

 To give you a better idea of how incubators work, we’ve created this comprehensive guide illustrating what an incubator is, the benefits of having one, and how they’re positioned in the broader corporate venturing landscape (along with some other handy resources and examples).